 5) Ensure your sequences of events are logical.

-Never underestimate your readers, they will notice when sequences of events do not marry up, even small details, and anything that plucks the reader from complete absorption in the story should be rectified.
+Never underestimate your readers.
+They WILL notice when sequences of events do not marry up, even the small details, and anything that plucks the reader from complete absorption in the story should be rectified.

 Example of illogical sequence of events:

 ‘The headline he saw shook him.
 Making his way to the hall chair he sat down and read the news with disbelief.
 With shaking hands he opened the pages.
 It read ‘ANOTHER VICTIM FOUND DEAD IN ALLEYWAY‘.’